LenaYork/horoscope/README.md

 # horoscope
 True horoscope: DOM events

-To check out the code visit this page: https://lenayork.github.io/horoscope
+To check out the horoscope visit this page: https://lenayork.github.io/horoscope HTML was build with the help of DOM-elements